Thunai Mudhalvar: Production

-During the audio launch of Bharathiraja's Annakodi (2013) in January 2013, Bhagyaraj announced that he was working a script titled Thunai Mudhalvar Unopposed and that he was finalising the cast for the project.
+During the audio launch of Bharathiraja's Annakkodi (2013) in January 2013, Bhagyaraj announced that he was working a script titled Thunai Mudhalvar Unopposed and that he was finalising the cast for the project.
 The film was launched in December 2013, with Jayaram signed on to appear alongside Bhagyaraj in the lead roles, while newcomer Vivekanandan would handle the film's direction.
-Shweta Menon was also signed on, marking her fourth film in the Tamil film industry, as was Meenakshi, and the team began shoot in Pollachi.

-Bhagyaraj "ghost-directed" the film, often changing the script and dialogues of the film on location.
-Meenakshi later opted out of the project and was replaced by Sandhya, who played Jayaram's wife in the film.
+Shwetha Menon was also signed on, marking her fourth film in the Tamil film industry, and the team began shoot in Pollachi.
+Bhagyaraj ghost-directed the film, often changing the script and dialogues on location.